 7. To ensure the fireplace sits flat against the wall, you will need to remove the baseboard in that spot.
 Cut off the caulk with a utility knife.
-Then use a multi-tool to cut off the baseboard.
-Pry them off using a pry bar.
+After that use a multi-tool to cut off the baseboard, pry them off using a pry bar.
 Careful as there will be many exposed nails on the baseboard.

-1. I chose to use faux brick because it’s inexpensive ($56 for a 4x8ft board).
-It’s also less messy and much faster than bricking.
-I had it cut down to size at the hardware.
-You can also cut it down at home if you have a table saw.
+1. I chose to use faux brick because it’s inexpensive ($56 for a 4x8ft board), it’s less messy and much faster than bricking.
+I had it cut down to size at the hardware, however you can also cut it down at home if you have a table saw.